hippylib/hippylibx/INSTALL.md

 ```
 The above command can be specified in a [`Dockerfile`](https://github.com/hippylib/hippylibx/blob/main/Dockerfile) as in the `hIPPYlibx` directory.

 Once the `Dockerfile` is built, it can be run using the `docker run` command.
-The present  working directory can be shared when running the docker image which allows for ease in navigating the `hIPPYlibx` directory inside the Docker container.
+The present working directory can be shared when running the Docker image which allows for ease in navigating the `hIPPYlibx` directory inside the Docker container.

 For instance the docker image can be built and run using the following commands:
 ```